-• Extractive Industries Transparency Initiative eiti.org
+Extractive Industries Transparency Initiative eiti.ora

 The Extractive Industries Transparency Initiative provision of the COP is applicable to all Members in the Mining Sector.

 The Extractive Industries Transparency Initiative provisions should be implemented in conjunction with the Reporting provisions.

 For resource-rich countries, the management of a country's natural resource revenues for the benefit of a country's citizens is the domain of sovereign governments.
 Revenues from mining companies in the form of taxes, royalties, signature bonuses and other payments should help drive economic growth and social development in developing and transition countries.
 However, if not managed well, these resource revenues can create negative economic and social impacts.
-Transparency leads to improved accountability, which in turn leads to improved governance and less corruption.
+A lack of accountability and transparency in these revenues can worsen poor governance and lead to corruption, conflict and poverty.